Maltese football league system: Current format

 There are still hopes in the future that Gozitan clubs from the Gozo Football League First Division and the Gozo Football League Second Division may enter the Maltese Leagues and create a single competition for all the Maltese Islands and give the Gozitan teams the opportunity to compete in European competitions.
-There are also discussions going on over a potential re-structuring of the amateur football leagues in Malta and create a pyramid system as opposed to a series of single leagues.
+There are also discussions going on over a potential re-structuring of the amateur football leagues in Malta to create a pyramid system as opposed to a series of single leagues.